edx/docs.edx.org/README.md

 The current list of sites that should be configured there is in `search-sites.txt`.

 ## Release
-There is no extra release process and as soon as you merge to master, the changes will be reflected staright away on production.
+There is no extra release process and as soon as you merge to master, the changes will be reflected straight away on production.